Global Conservation MSc

 Our Global Conservation MSc offers a unique education in biodiversity and conservation.
 It combines training in technical skills, policy and end-user engagement.

-This MSc will give you the expertise to influence international conservation policies and address real-world environmental problems.
+This MSc will give you the expertise to understand and inform international conservation policies and address real-world environmental problems.

 Key programme highlights

-- Real-world engagement: Address current conservation issues by collaborating on projects set by organisations like the International Union for Conservation of Nature (IUCN) and more.
+- Real-world engagement: Address current conservation issues by collaborating on projects and assignments designed with organisations like the International Union for Conservation of Nature (IUCN) and more.

 - Policy-relevant skills: Develop your expertise in species conservation, policy writing, and biodiversity assessments.